 Section 2.
 People who are not registered Democrats but support progressive causes may become nonvoting Friends of the Coastside Progressive Democrats and participate in CPD activities.

 Section 3.
 Membership may not be limited due to race, color, national origin, sex, age, religion, ethnic identity, physical ability, sexual orientation, gender identity, or economic status.

 Section 4.
 Members shall abide by the Bylaws of CPD.
-In particular, members shall agree to diligently study and adhere the purpose of the CPD as laid out in Article II of the Bylaws and in the mission statement of the CPD.
+In particular, members shall agree to diligently study and adhere to the purpose of the CPD as laid out in Article II of the Bylaws and in the mission statement of the CPD.
 No officer or agent of any organization that actively works against the purpose of CPD shall be allowed membership.

 Section 5.
 The membership year starts on June 1.

 Section 6.
 A member shall be considered in good standing if their dues are current.
 Membership dues must be current in order to vote at any meeting.